JuliusDeane-data/Python_CL_Quiz/README.md

 - Create the database `python_quiz`
 - Import the data from `data/quiz_dump.sql`
 - Create a `config.py` file in `game_files/` with your credentials

+⚠️⚠️⚠️

+If PostgreSQL is installed on your system, but the setup.py can't find it, try this on Windows:

+1. Find your PostgreSQL `bin` directory (e.g. `C:\Program Files\PostgreSQL\15\bin`)
+2. Add that folder to your system PATH:
+   - Open *System Properties* → *Environment Variables*
+   - Under *System variables*, select `Path` → *Edit* → *New*
+   - Paste the full path to the `bin` directory
+3. Restart your terminal and start the setup.py again

+⚠️⚠️⚠️

 ### 4. Start the Quiz